From Mamma-- A Mariner's compass

 Emma Austen Leigh, 1815

 During the Regency, friends would exchange small gifts at Christmas or Twelfth Night.
 These tended to be useful items or homemade tokens of remembrance.
-They might be accompanied by a riddle or short poem, like the needle bag Jane gave to a friend in 1792:
+They might be accompanied by a riddle or short poem, like a needle bag, a Regency accessory, that Jane gave to a friend in 1792:

 This little bag, I hope, will prove To be not vainly made; For should you thread and needles want, It will afford you aid.
 And, as we are about to part, 'Twill serve another end: For, when you look upon this bag, You'll recollect your friend.